William K. Everson: Later career

 Following service in the British Army from 1946 to 1948, Everson worked as a cinema theatre manager for London's Monseigneur News Theatres.
 Emigrating to the United States in 1950 at age 21, he worked in the publicity department of Monogram Pictures (later Allied Artists) and subsequently became a freelance publicist.

 Concurrently with his employment as writer, editor and researcher on the TV series Movie Museum and Silents Please, Everson became dedicated to preserving films from the silent era to the 1940s which otherwise would have been lost.
 Through his industry connections, he began to acquire feature films and short subjects that were slated to be destroyed or abandoned.

-Many of his discoveries were projected at his Manhattan film group, the Theodore Huff Memorial Film Society, founded by Huff (the biographer of Charlie Chaplin), Everson, film critic Seymour Stern and Variety columnist Herman G. Weinberg as the Theodore Huff Film Society.
+Many of his discoveries were projected at his Manhattan film group, the Theodore Huff Film Society, founded by Theodore Huff (filmmaker and the biographer of Charlie Chaplin), Everson, film critic Seymour Stern and Variety columnist Herman G. Weinberg as the Theodore Huff Film Society.
 After Huff's death, Everson added the word "Memorial".
 At each screening, Huff members were presented with extensive program notes written by Everson about each film.
 During the 1960s, these screenings were held in a hall at Union Square.

 Occasionally, he would make special arrangements with a select invited group to see a 35mm print in a theater.
 For example, on a Sunday morning in the mid-1960s, he took over Daniel Talbot's New Yorker Theater to show the silent She (1925) to an audience of no more than 15 silent-film buffs.
 Later, the Huff Society screenings relocated from Union Square to The New School, by invitation of Everson's friend and fellow Huff Society member Joseph Goldberg, who was a professor at The New School.
 Everson was an influential figure to the generation of film historians who came of age from the 1960s to the 1980s, many of whom were regulars at his New School screenings.
 Other attendees at the Huff Society included such New York personalities as author Susan Sontag and publisher Calvin Beck.

 Kevin Brownlow described an infamous incident at the Huff Society:It was a society that showed the rarest films — often in a double bill with a recognised classic.
 Everson's programme notes became world-famous (and let us hope that some enterprising publisher will bring them out).

 In 1959, MGM's Ben-Hur received rave reviews and Everson felt they were not deserved — so he showed the 1925 version at the Huff.
 Rival collector Raymond Rohauer, experiencing a little trouble himself over a lawsuit from MGM, told the FBI what Everson was doing, and they confronted him after the performance.
 They seized the print, and Everson spent the next few days squirreling other hot titles around New York.
 Lillian Gish had to intervene on his behalf.